 That was the case with these green (spring) onions I left in the ground last year.

 Other plants like swiss chard or beets may get killed by the cold so saving those seeds is a bit different.
 I'll get into how to save beet and carrot seeds in another post but basically since these types of plants aren't thrilled about surviving the winter outside you either need to protect them outside so they can continue to grow and flower in the spring, OR you can bring them into a cool room in your house (or garage) and replant them in the spring!

 Onions will survive the winter in my zone of 6b.
 So getting them to flower is just a matter of leaving them in the ground and remembering not to pull them in up the spring when you wonder what the hell this weird onion is doing in the middle of your garden.

 Anywhere from May to July (depending on the variety and your gardening zone) the onion will send up a shoot with a big pretty flower on the top.
 Just let it keep growing.
 Eventually tiny seeds will form.
 When the seeds have formed cut the flower stalk and allow the flower to dry.
 Once it does you can just shake the seeds out.

 If you want to plant immediately you can also hand pick the seeds out of each tiny, individual flower.

 The reason I cut the stalk off and let it dry on my porch is so I don't lose all of the seeds.
 If it dries in the garden all the seeds will drop into the soil.

-I harvested these seeds in June and will be bringing them up to the garden with me today so I have a new supply of green onions.
-And yes, I’ll be leaving a couple of them in the ground so next year I can harvest more seeds and do the same thing over and over again year after year.
-I’m a perennial gardener.
+I harvested these seeds in June and planted them in early July for a late supply of green onions.
+And yes, I'll be leaving a couple of them in the ground so next year I can harvest more seeds and do the same thing over and over again year after year.
+I'm a perennial gardener.